How to determine your Unique Value Proposition?

-- The Travel & Tourism Competitiveness Index – compare your destination’s performance in the various areas of the index to that of your competitors
+- the Travel & Tourism Competitiveness Index – this allows you to compare your destination’s performance in the various areas of the index to that of your competitors

 - Google searching – you can try a general search on destination or type of product, or search for specific competitors that you know

-- Online travel agencies (OTAs) – these websites can give you an idea who your competitors are so you can compare your product to theirs.
+- Online Travel Agencies (OTAs) – these websites can give you an idea of who your competitors are, so you can compare your product to theirs.